evo-lua/evo-runtime/README.md

 * Validation of arguments and standardized error messages are handled by the [validation](https://evo-lua.github.io/docs/references/api/libraries/validation/) library
 * Generating standalone executables and access to the virtual file system is provided via the [vfs](https://evo-lua.github.io/docs/references/api/libraries/vfs/) library

-For a comprehensive list of available functions, check out the [API documentation](https://evo-lua.github.io/docs/category/api) for the latest release.
+For a comprehensive list of available functions in the latest release, check out the [API documentation](https://evo-lua.github.io/docs/category/api).

 ### Extensions